-Key Name Description Challenge Secret Used in Trusted Path Authentication (Level 3) configuration only.
-16 character random string generated by the HSM and output via the PED display when the user is created.
-It is input by the operator as the authentication data for a client application login.
-Stored in flash encrypted as part of the user checkword.
+Key/CSP Name Description Challenge Secret Used in Trusted Path Authentication (Level 3) configuration only.
+16 character random string generated by the HSM and output via the PED display when the user approved mode.

-Show status is provided by invoking the "hsm showinfo" command from the administrative interface.
-It will display identifying information about the module such as label, serial number, firmware version, etc., and state whether the module is in FIPS-approved mode.
+12 Show status is provided by invoking the "hsm showinfo" command from the administrative interface.
+It will display identifying information about the module such as label, serial number, firmware version, etc., and state whether the module is in FIPS-